AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md

 1. If you clicked **Add a Filter Rule**, start typing the field that you want to add as a filter.
 If the field is available, it populates for each object where it can be associated.
 Click the name of the field to add it to that filter.
    Use filter modifiers to build your filter.
 For more information about filter modifiers, see [Filter and condition modifiers](../../../reports-and-dashboards/reports/reporting-elements/filter-condition-modifiers.md).

-   For more information about creating new filters, see [Filters overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/filters-overview.md).
+   For more information about creating new filters, see [Filters overview](../../../reports-and-dashboards/reports/reporting-elements/filters-overview.md).

 1. (Optional) You can choose to build a filter in text mode by clicking **Switch to Text Mode**.